engineeringwitharavind/colour-ui/README.md

 ### Highlights

 - Built everything from scratch with modular CSS code.
-Styled Components is my preference as it has huge benefits compared to other component libraries when it comes to building React applications.
+Styled Components is my preference as it has huge benefits compared to other component libraries for building React applications.

   - **Single Source of truth** and isolated CSS enclosed within the Component. **No naming collision issues** or **specificity wars**.
   - **Component Based** just like React.
-We can create tiny but useful sub components like `Aside`, `FullWidthWrapper` components.
+We can create tiny but useful sub-components like `Aside`, `FullWidthWrapper` components.
-  - Neat **mental model** that fits in our head, helps us **understand exactly what our pages will look like**, without needing to do a bunch of manual testing.
+  - A neat **mental model** that fits in our head, helps us **understand exactly what our pages will look like**, without needing to do a bunch of manual testing.
   - We could design our application with isolated components which results in **better Stacking Contexts** and **avoid z-index wars**.
   - All the **power of CSS** in addition to the **power of JavaScirpt** is quite fascinating.